Glossary

 - Implementation Site

-- Implementation sites are local sites or programs that participate in training and enroll in an effort to implement the targeted practices and have a leadership team to guide the process of implementation.
+- Implementation sites are local sites or programs that participate in training and coaching to implement the targeted practices and have a leadership team to guide the process of implementation.
 A site might be one agency, one program, or one location.

 - Practice-Based Coaching